AlexandrovRoman/Flask-DJ/docs/lib_docs/manage_methods.rst

 init
 """"""""""""""""""
-Database initialization.
-Run before first migrating
+Initializes database, should be runed before the first migration

 migrate
 """"""""""""""""""